-When is it junk?
 If you’re reading this it’s likely you are considering whether something you own is junk or worth keeping.
-There can certainly be exceptions, especially when it comes to somethings age, cost, who gave it to you, etc. Here’s a chance to figure out for yourself whether something you own is good stuff and when it is junk.
+Here’s an opportunity to figure it out:

 It’s JUNK if: